christianb/KotlinPlayground/src/main/kotlin/coroutine/cancelling/README.md

 ```
 After `job.cancel()`, `nonCooperativeTask()` is still running because it does not check the state of it's coroutine.

-## How can I make a function Coroutine cooperative?
+### How can I make a suspend function cooperative?
 To make a function cooperative, you need to check the state of it's coroutine either by:
 * [coroutineContext.isActive](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/kotlin.coroutines.-coroutine-context/is-active.html)
 * or [coroutineContext.ensureActive](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/ensure-active.html)